 Higher resolution photos and videos take up more storage space, and we even need to duplicate/transcode videos to prepare them for instant playback on any device.
 So we don't charge in meaningless storage units (like MB or GB), but number of photos and minutes of video we are hosting for you.

 Each hosting tier comes with a pre-defined monthly limit for the number of tracks, photos and minutes of video.
 That limit is both for uploads and hosting, but the upload limit is cumulative.
 For example, if your selected tier has a limit of 1000 photos, and in the first month you upload only 300 photos, the next month's upload limit becomes 1700.
+This can grow to 10 times your tier limit (in this example to 10000).
 But, you can't have more than 1000 photos hosted at the same time.

 In the web portal's settings you can configure how to deal with new uploads.
 When a limit is reached, you have these options for a new upload: